hj6-sanger/MetaNorm_RT/README.md

 1. The code to generate a phylogenetic tree can be found at https://github.com/nataliabrz/liver_ndp_tree_building.
 This code was used to generate the phylogenetic tree in Fig. 2 and Figs. 3b-3e.
 2. Age.R code was used to analyze the association between age and somatic retrotransposition count and generate Figs. 1a-1b.
 3. Fold_change.R code was used to quantitatively compare the retrotransposition counts between case and control.
 This code was used to generate Fig. 1c and Fig. 3a.
+4. insertion_structure.R code was utilized to plot Fig. 4a (the fraction of full-length L1 insertion) and Fig. 4b (the distribution of counts per cell lineage foe each L1 source element).
-4. Replication_timing.pipeline contains R and python codes to analyze somatic retrotranspositions concerning replication timing.
+5. Replication_timing.pipeline contains R and python codes to analyze somatic retrotranspositions concerning replication timing.

 # Codes
 This folder contains sequencing coverage and metadata such as age, inflammed status, and crypt classification.